Is Your Business Plan for the Good or Worst?

 What makes your plan “BAD”

 Let's assume that you find an amazing business opportunity but not sure if it would work in your favor or not.
-To be an on a safer side or to ensure that your idea sounds profitable to your investors, you might want to mix up a few elements in your presentation.
+To be on the safer side or to ensure that your idea sounds profitable to your investors, you might want to mix up a few elements in your presentation.
 Now experimenting with an idea is not bad, but what leads to a failed plan is underdeveloped concepts and a lack of detail on all aspects of a business.
 A lot of colors, pictures, and graphs may not always save you the day.

 Traits of a Bad One